Configure ontology peering

 You do not need to map every property; however, you must map any properties you wish to peer over the established connection.

-1. Optionally configure the peering relationship's Source data and Actions directionality in the Configure peering section.
+1. Configure the peering relationship's Source data and Actions directionality in the Configure peering section.
+Learn more about peer relationship directionality.

-• Source data is the base data for the object type derived from its backing datasource(s), such as datasets, virtual tables, or restricted views.
-You can export source data from a cloud to edge instance or between edge instances.
+• Source data is the base data for the object type derived from its backing datasources, such as datasets, virtual tables, or restricted views.

 • Actions produce data from user edits applied onto Source data.
-You should bidirectionally peer Actions if edits are enabled for the object type, so you should ensure both Export and Import are selected.
+In most cases, you should bidirectionally peer Actions if edits are enabled for the object type, so you should ensure both Export and Import are selected.

 1. Review the configuration for the object type in the Summary section and choose Submit to save the mapping.